bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

 and :meth:`inference <justdeepit.models.IS.inference>`.
-:meth:`train <justdeepit.models.IS.train>` is used for training the models, while :meth:`save <justdeepit.models.IS.save>` is used for saving the trained weight, and :meth:`inference <justdeepit.models.IS.inference>` is used for instance segmentation in test images.
+:meth:`train <justdeepit.models.IS.train>` is used for training the models, while :meth:`save <justdeepit.models.IS.save>` is used for saving the trained weight, and :meth:`inference <justdeepit.models.IS.inference>` is used for segmenting instances in test images.
 Detailed descriptions of these functions are provided below.

 Architectures
 -------------

-To initialize a neural network architecture for instance segmentation, class :class:`justdeepit.models.IS <justdeepit.models.IS>` with the corresponding arguments can be used.
+A neural network architecture for instance segmentation can be initialized with class :class:`justdeepit.models.IS <justdeepit.models.IS>`.
-For example, to initialize a Mask R-CNN\ [#maskrcnn]_ architecture with random initial weight, MMDetection (``mmdetection``) or Detectron2 (``detectron2``) can be used as the backend for building the model architecture.
+For example, Mask R-CNN can be initialized by executing the following code.

 .. code-block:: py